traumverloren/haute-codeture/haute-codeture.md

 * Used it in my Raspberry Pi art project
 * Already knew that it works
 * Easy setup: node.js server & client libraries

+^Socket.IO is a JavaScript library for realtime web applications.
+It enables realtime, bi-directional communication between web clients and servers.

 ^I knew it worked well for my rpi pixel art